morris/vanilla-todo/README.md

 - `npm run lint-styles` to lint CSS

 These tools only required minimal configuration to be effective.
-They also integrate well with VSCode so I've barely had to run these manually.
+They also integrate well with VSCode so I've rarely had to run these manually.

 ### 4.3.
 Testing